FaraTheVisionaryAnalyst/niyyahly-product-analytics/documentation/RETENTION_ANALYSIS.md

 This analysis is a segmentation analysis and does not establish that platform causes differences in retention.

 ---

 # Retention by Onboarding Path

-## Product Question

-Does retention differ across the different onboarding paths?

-The onboarding paths include:

-* `mandatory_test`
-* `test_or_skip`
-* `self_select`

-Important interpretation note:

-`onboarding_path` is not an independent randomized experiment dimension.

-As identified during the onboarding analysis, the paths are connected to the control and variant onboarding experiences.

-Therefore, differences in retention between onboarding paths should be interpreted as behavioral associations rather than causal effects.

-# Retention by Onboarding Path